UCO-IDEA/Experiential-Learning-Cookbook/intro.md

 * Use of open-source technology to increase reproducibility, when possible
 * Technical capacity requirements for designing and building virtual experiential learning assignments
   * Tiered examples included to assist in matching each institution’s technical capacity with their proper variation

-## Technology Targets

- The University of Central Oklahoma gratefully acknowledges NASPA and Lumina Foundation for their support of the project, "Cost-Saving Innovations", that resulted in this Cookbook.